Emergence of Rich Dissipative Phases in the Anisotropic Quantum Rabi Model Driven by the $\mathbf{A}^{2}$ Term: Introduction

-Given that anisotropy in the closed QRM provides a robust route to overcoming the no-go theorem even in the presence of the $\mathbf{A}^2$ term imposed by the TRK sum rules, a natural question arises: can a similar mechanism operate in an open quantum setting?
-This motivates our investigation of the dissipative anisotropic QRM with an explicit $\mathbf{A}^2$ term.
-Our study aims to determine whether anisotropy can again circumvent the no-go theorem and, furthermore, how it shapes steady-state phase transitions and their critical properties.
+Given that anisotropy in the closed QRM provides a robust route to overcoming the no-go theorem even in the presence of the $\mathbf{A}^2$ term imposed by the TRK sum rules, a natural question arises: can a similar mechanism operate in an open quantum setting? {This motivates our investigation into the dissipative anisotropic QRM with the $\mathbf{A}^2$ term, which we assume to be unchanged from the closed to the open system.
+In the open isotropic case, it is readily shown that the phase transition cannot be reached in the non-equilibrium steady state.
+Our study aims to determine whether anisotropy can once again bypass this restriction and, furthermore, to explore its effect on steady-state phase transitions and their critical properties.}

 This paper is structured as follows.
 Section \ref{sec2} introduces the anisotropic QRM with the $\mathbf{A}^2$ term and underlining symmetry.
 In Sec. \ref{sec3}, we present the steady-state phase diagram derived from mean-field equations and perform the stability analysis, revealing the emergence of normal, superradiant, and bistable phases.
 Section \ref{sec4} develops effective master equations for both the normal and superradiant phases in the limit of infinite qubit–cavity frequency ratio, enabling the calculation of quantum fluctuations and the identification of universal critical exponents.
 In Sec. \ref{sec6}, we complement the analysis with numerical simulations of spin dynamics and the Wigner function of the cavity field, providing a direct visualization of the steady states across different phases.
 Finally, we summarize our findings and discuss their implications in Sec. \ref{conclusion}.